red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

 Notable detail: it uses [store](https://www.npmjs.com/package/store) npm package to automatically store credentials, call `GbaseApi.dropCache();` to clear it.

 ### Notes about session lifetime
 Goblin's Server is session-based - it means that you get it on auth and then use it for all further things.
 So session lifetime is limited with `sessionLifetime` parameter (you configure it on `includeAccounts`) and after timeout you'll get an any of following error responses with code 401: `{ index: 423, message: 'Unknown unicorn' }` or `{ index: 891, message: 'Unknown unicorn' }`.
-It's okay so just login again with `reauth` method and go further.
+It's okay so just login again with the `reauth` method and go further.
 Here is a rough example of handling:
 ```javascript
 async getWorldRankAndScore(){
     try{